canjs/canjs/index.md

 ### AMD

-The [CanJS Download](https://github.com/downloads/bitovi/canjs/can.js.1.1.0.zip) contains an `AMD` folder which allows you to load any CanJS component and plugin using an AMD module loader like [RequireJS](http://requirejs.org/).
+The [CanJS Download](https://github.com/downloads/bitovi/canjs/can.js.1.1.0.zip) contains an `amd` folder which allows you to load any CanJS component and plugin using an AMD module loader like [RequireJS](http://requirejs.org/).
 You need to map the `can-library` module to `can/util/<libraryname>` for the library you are using.
 Here is an example for jQuery and RequireJS: